yihuitee/Space-Weather-Simulation-Summer-School/syllabus.md

 6. You will learn how to code in Python effectively.
 7. You will learn how to code with scientific data.

+## Week 2

+8. You will learn the fundamentals of writing simulations.
+9. You will learn how to code differential equation solvers.
+10. You will learn the different schemes involved in simulations.
+11. You will develop the skills to write your own space weather simulation.

-Remember those points while we are learning throughout the semester.
+Remember those points while we are learning throughout the weeks.

 Class Structure and Teaching Methods
 ------------------------------------